 - 1 (4 lb. ) rack St. Louis style spare ribs

 - homemade or store-bought barbecue sauce

 - ¼ cup brown sugar

 - Remove the skirt from the boney side of the ribs.
-You can discard it or cook it in the pan with the ribs.
+You can cook it with the ribs or cook it separately.

-- Slide a knife under the membrane and pull it off with your hands.
-Rinse the ribs and pat dry with a paper towel.
+- Slide a knife under the membrane that's attached to the bones and then pull it off with your hands.
+Rinse the ribs and pat dry well with paper towels.

-- Remove the ribs from the oven and drain the excess juices.
-Brush the ribs with barbecue sauce and broil for 2-3 minutes per side.
+- Take the ribs out of the oven, brush with more barbecue sauce, and broil on high for 2-3 minutes per side.